csea-lab/freqTag/README.md

 ### 2) Example data sets:
 Two data sets are used for demonstration as mentioned above:

 exampledata_1 is an EEG (129 electrodes) epoched data, containing 39 trials.
-It comprises -400 ms pre- and 7400 ms post-stimulus onset.
-500Hz sample rate.
+It comprises -400 ms pre- and 7400 ms post-stimulus onset, collected at 500Hz sample rate.
 During the final 5 seconds, two stimuli flickered at 5Hz and 6Hz.
 It is used in the example1 pipeline above.

 exampledata_2 also is EEG epoched data, containing 15 trials.
 It comprises 5 seconds in which two stimuli flickered at 5Hz and 6Hz.
 More information is given in the companion paper.
 It is used in the example2 pipeline above.